 Weight & Packability

 This is the least impressive feature of the High Coast.
 It stands up okay in a simple shower or a few minutes of light rain, but the waxed cotton-polyamide can only take so much before it gets soaked.
-More than any other windbreaker we tested, this one gets wet the easiest.
-The thicker fabric also takes a bit more to dry — we found that when the outside looked dry, it still felt a bit damp, which makes us think the inside of the material is still holding onto water for a bit longer.
-You can increase the water and wind resistance of the Fjallraven by adding more Greenland wax, though this process is much more time consuming than the simple tech-wash solution of other windbreakers.
+More than almost any other windbreaker we tested, this one gets wet very easily.
+The thicker fabric also takes a lot more time to dry — we found that when the outside looked dry, it still felt a bit damp, which makes us think the inside of the material is still holding onto water for even longer.
+You can increase the water and wind resistance of the High Coast by adding more Greenland wax, though this process is much more time-consuming than the simple tech-wash solution of many other windbreakers.

 The High Coast is one of the most expensive jackets we tested.
 If you want a windbreaker that works well without making you look like a gearhead, this may be a price you're willing to pay.
 However, if you're in the market for a technical piece or a windbreaker for strenuous exercise and intense activities, this is certainly not worth its price.